What’s so special about the manipulatives used for the RightStart™ Mathematics program? Let’s run through the list.

 Geoboards: These come two to a set.
 Pegs need to be 7 x 7.
 Many geoboards are 5 x 5 which will not allow for enough space for the children to do their lesson work.

-Casio Calculator SL-450: This child-friendly calculator has a quirk that allows for skip counting, so the SL-450 is needed.
+Casio Calculator SL-450s: This child-friendly calculator has a quirk that allows for skip counting, so the SL-450s is needed.

-Mini-Clock: This clock is geared, which means the hour hand will appropriately follow the minute hand.
-Hour hand is color coordinated to the hour numbers and the minute hand is color coordinated to the minute numbers.
+Mini-Clock: This clock is geared, which means the hour hand will appropriately follow the minute hand as it is moved.

 Tangrams: Tangrams can be found in all sizes and colors.
 Many other tangrams have rounded corners making measuring a challenge.
 RightStart™ provides two sets with two different colors and have sharp and precise edges.
 Lessons in RS2 reference the two colors.